kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   `ControllerGetVolumeHealth` if the driver advertises that capability; otherwise it logs and skips the cycle.
-- A driver reporting stale `Inaccessible` after a transient outage has resolved shows up as `LastTransitionTime` not advancing despite `LastProbeTime` advancing.
-The mitigation is to file a driver bug; operators can clear `pvc.status.healthStatus.conditions` by hand, and the sidecar will overwrite on the next cycle.
+- A driver reporting stale `Inaccessible` after a transient outage has resolved but volume still shows up as `LastTransitionTime` not advancing.
+  The cluster-admin may have to look into driver logs and set `pvc.status.healthStatus.conditions` by hand, and the sidecar will overwrite on the next cycle.
 - A sidecar uninstalled while unhealthy entries are present leaves